decodewithdeepak/markdown-notes/7th-sem/nn/nn-unit-2.md

 > PYQ: Solution of OR function using MCP model (2024, 15 marks)

+OR function can be implemented using MCP model by setting the weights to 1 and the threshold to 1.

 **OR Function Truth Table:**

 | x₁ | x₂ | y (x₁ OR x₂) |